OUR COMMUNITY HERSTORY

 For a number years this group of women were without a venue until they realized they had the means to reach an even broader audience on the internet.
 Women in the US and around the world still struggle for equal rights.
 The battle is far from being over. ” Women’s voices need to be heard.”

 We would be remiss if we did not remember those who gave so much for our dream but did not live to see it fulfilled.
-To Kay, Terry, Mona and Eleanor – we thank you.
+To Kay, Terry, Mona and Eleanor – we thank you for all your hard work.
+You set a high bar for us to reach.
 And a heartfelt thank you to May whose generosity and support has kept us going all these years.
 We will do our best to reach the goals we set together so many years ago and make you proud.
 To Reid, who without him this project would have never happened, our unbounding gratitude.
+The memories of these wonderful people live on in the work that we do.